queq/4chan-dl/README.md

 CHANGES
 -----

+June 18th, 2016

+* I haven't used this script for a while, until now.
+Looks like 4chan threw 403 Error to this script when it tried to access threads (thanks, Hiro).
+This was duly fixed.

 March 30th, 2015

 * Image fetching regex now is alphanumeric (before this, `4chan-dl` wouldn't work for r9k threads for example).
 Now it should work for any relevant board.